Convulsionnaires of Saint-Médard: Unigenitus

-Unigenitus was a Papal bull which was promulgated by Clement XI in 1713 at the request of the French King Louis XIV.
-The King had solicited the bull in the hope that it would provide a final solution to the continuing Jansenist problem in France.
+Unigenitus was a Papal bull which was promulgated by Pope Clement XI in 1713 at the request of Louis XIV.
+Louis had solicited the bull in the hope that it would provide a solution to the continuing Jansenist problem in France.
 In particular, the bull was provoked by the Jansenist theologian Pasquier Quesnel and his book Réflexions morales sur le Nouveau Testament.
 Unigenitus condemned many of Quesnel's propositions as heretical.
 It called attention to similarities between Jansenist theology and Calvinism.
 It also criticized the Jansenists for subverting the Church hierarchy by exalting the religious role of the laity and the lower clergy.

 A large controversy ensued.
 At least 200 books and pamphlets were published in 1714 alone, either in support of or against the bull.
 By 1730, there had been over 1000 publications on the subject.
 In March 1717, four Jansenist bishops formally appealed Unigenitus at the Sorbonne.
 By March 1719, these appelants had the support of the theological faculties at the Universities of Paris, Rheims and Nantes, as well as many other prominent clergy, most notably Louis Antoine de Noailles, the Archbishop of Paris.
 All told, 10% of France's clergy supported the appeal, including 75% of Paris's parish priests.
 This included 30 French bishops and roughly 3000 priests.

 Many of the clergy did not simply oppose Unigenitus out of sympathy for Jansenism.
-There was also a concern that the bull would increase Papal and Monarchical influence over the French Church, which operated with a good deal of autonomy in this period.
+There was also a concern that the bull would increase papal and monarchical influence over the Catholic Church in France, which operated with a good deal of autonomy in this period.

 By 1730, the controversy had reached a boiling point.
 Cardinal André-Hercule de Fleury and the new Archbishop of Paris, Charles-Gaspard-Guillaume de Vintimille du Luc had closed one seminary (Saint Magloire) that was strongly Jansenist, and had begun to summarily replace Jansenist principals and regents at other colleges.
 They exiled some of Paris' Jansenist priests, and exiled others.
 The Jansenists, for their part, had begun to publish a journal, called Nouvelles Ecclesiastiques, in 1727.
 The journal frequently indicted 'despotism' in both Church and State.
 They made an explicit appeal to the "public," writing that such an appeal to public opinion was the only road left to them.